 If the system includes a database, the deployment script must include a pain-free way of running any necessary database migrations.

 I tend to use the tool ‘fabric’ for simple deployments.

-Relevant standards followed
+Relevant standards and laws followed

-Developers will abide by relevant standards as far as possible, and in most cases will refuse to rely on non-standard behaviour of one particular system or contravene the various standards, even if the client asks for it.
+Developers will abide by relevant standards and laws as far as possible, and in most cases will refuse to rely on non-standard behaviour of one particular system or contravene the various standards, even if the client asks for it.

 There are many implicit specifications that a developer should know and abide by when developing any software.
 The client also needs to accept the developer’s word regarding things that are part of the developer’s expertise!

 For a web developer, it includes knowing the HTTP protocol and being able to write standards-compliant HTML etc. Ideally it would also cover coding standards, such as PEP8 for Python code etc., to make it easier for other people to take your work on.

 There are also laws and legal requirements that govern what software may and may not do.
 It goes without saying that the developer will abide by these.
 Sometimes that may include laws of other countries, due to the fact that software or sites published on the internet are essentially international in nature.